EricJi150/ericji150.github.io/_pages/about.md

 ![Image](images\ece.png){: .align-right width="125px"}

-📚 I am a first-year ECE Ph.D. student at UIUC.
+📚 I am a second-year ECE Ph.D. student at UIUC.
 I am part of the Computational Imaging Group (CIG) under Professor Minh Do and work closely with Professor Yaoyao Liu in the Computer Vision and Machine Learning Group.

 🖥️ My research interests are in image feature matching and image generation.

 🎣 My personal hobbies include fishing, golf, weightlifting, and gaming.

-**I will be interning at Siemens as a GenAI intern this summer!**
+**I am currently looking for Summer 2026 internships in AI/ML!**